dmd-program/dmd-100/projects/open_design/open_source_toy.md

 1. **Create instructions for your users to follow.** Instructions can include any one of or combination of photos or drawings, diagrams, audio, pre-recorded video, and/or step-based text instructions.
 Select your media based on the user's age.
 2. Instructions should include any process or technique required to prepare parts and how to combine parts together.

-## Testing, feedback, and iteration

-Ideally, you will want to get feedback from a user representative of your audience both in terms of who will be constructing with the kit and who will be the end user.
-For instance, a parent might be the one to put the kit together if the toy is intended for a small child.
-Alternatively, a child might be assembling the kit for themselves or as a gift for another.

-### **Plan a user test session**

-Carefully observe someone attempting to use the kit.
-Take notes of what you notice.
-You may need to give some verbal suggestions if your users get stuck, but try to say as little as possible.
-After the user has assembled the kit per the instructions, ask them some followup questions.
-Take pictures of your test users during this process.

-**Example followup questions include:**

-1. What did you like about using the kit?
-2. What didn't you like?
-Why is that?
-3. Is there anything that can be improved on?
-4. Do you want more or less control over the final result?

-## Kit

 ### Photo Documentation should include: